-Period Total Number of Shares Purchased 1 Average Price Paid per Share 2 Total Number of Shares Purchased as Part of a Publicly Announced Program that May Yet be Purchased Under the Program 3 (In thousands) October 1, 2022 - October 31, 2022 \$ \$ 50,000 November 1, 2022 - November 30, 2022 243,492 \$ 4.17 243,492 \$ 48,989 December 1, 2022 - December 31, 2022 922,293 \$ 3.93 922,293 \$ 45,381

-Dollar Value of Shares

-- 1. The repurchases are being executed from time to time, subject to general business and market conditions, through open market purchases or privately negotiated transactions, including through Rule 10b5-1 trading plans, pursuant to a stock repurchase program.
-On November 10, 2021, the Company's Board of Directors approved a stock repurchase program authorizing the Company to repurchase, within a 12 month period, up to \$50.0 million of the Company's Class A common stock at such times and in such amounts as the Company's Board of Directors deems appropriate, based on factors such as market conditions, legal requirements, and other business considerations.
+Period Total Number of Shares Purchased Average Price Paid per Share Total Number of Shares Purchased as Part of a Publicly Announced Program Dollar Value of Shares that May Yet be Purchased Under the Program (In thousands) October 1, 2022 - October 31, 2022 \$ \$ 50,000 November 1, 2022 - November 30, 2022 243,492 \$ 4.17 243,492 \$ 48,989 December 1, 2022 - December 31, 2022 922,293 \$ 3.93 922,293 \$ 45,381 1.
+The repurchases are being executed from time to time, subject to general business and market conditions, through open market purchases or privately negotiated transactions, including through Rule 10b5-1 trading plans, pursuant to a stock repurchase program.
+On November 10, 2021, the Company's Board of Directors approved a stock repurchase program authorizing the Company's Board of Directors approved a stock repurchase program authorizing the Company's Board of Directors deems appropriate, based on factors such as market conditions, legal requirements, and other business considerations.
 The Company publicly announced the approval of such stock repurchase program on November 12, 2021.
-On November 2, 2022, the Company's Board of Directors approved an extension of the time period for repurchases under the stock repurchase program for an additional 12 months from November 10, 2022 to November 10, 2023.
+On November 2, 2022, the Company's Board of Directors approval of such stock repurchase program for an additional 12 months from November 10, 2022 to November 10, 2023.
 The Company publicly announced the extension of such time period on November 8, 2022.
+See Note 17 of the notes to consolidated financial statements included in Item 8 of this Annual Report on Form 10-K for additional information relating to share repurchase.
+I from time to time, subject to ger e 10b5-1 trading plans, pursuant 1 m authorizing the Company to re ounts as the Company's Board of The Company publicly announce ectors approved an extension of th November 10, 2023.
+The Comp al statements included in Item 8 o neral business and market condit to a stock repurchase program. ( spurchase, within a 12 month pe Directors deems appropriate, ba d the approval of such stock rep he time period for repurchases u any publicly announced the ext of this Annual Report on Form 1 ions, through open market pur Dn November 10, 2021, the Cc riod, up to \$50.0 million of the ised on factors such as market urchase program on Novembe nder the stock repurchase prog ension of such time period on 0-K for additional information chases or privately negotiated ompany's Board of Directors & Company's Class A common conditions, legal requirements, r 12, 2021.
+On November 2, gram for an additional 12 November 8, 2022.
+See Note 17 r relating to share repurchases.

-See Note 17 of the notes to consolidated financial statements included in Item 8 of this Annual Report on Form 10-K for additional information relating to share repurchases. - 2.
-Average price paid per share includes costs associated with the repurchases. - 3.
-Subsequent to December 31, 2022, the Company acquired an additional 1.3 million shares of Class A common stock under this program at an aggregate purchase price of \$5.4 million and an average purchase price of \$4.29 per share.
+- 2. Average price paid per share includes costs associated with the repurchases. - Subsequent to December 31, 2022, the Company acquired an additional 1.3 million shares of Class A common stock under this program at an aggregate purchase price of \$5.4 million and an average purchase price of \$4.29 per share. ς.